 7. The most frequently used German surname is Müller.

-9. Germans are among the biggest beer consumers in the world with an average of 114 liters of beer per person (2014).
+8. Germans are among the biggest beer consumers in the world with an average of 114 liters of beer per person (2014).

-11. The Zoologischer Garten in Berlin is the oldest zoo in Germany and the largest in the world It houses 1,500 species and 19,500 animals (2013).
+11. The Zoologischer Garten in Berlin is the oldest zoo in Germany and the largest in the world.
+It houses 1,500 species and 19,500 animals (2013).

 12. Most of the greatest and influential classical composers originally come from Germany – Bach, Händel, Beethoven, Schumann, Mendelssohn, Brahms, Wagner, R. Strauss.

-14. The Chalumeau, a single reed woodwind instrument invented by the German Johann Christoph Denner, is the predecessor of the clarinet.
+14. The chalumeau, a single reed woodwind instrument invented by the German Johann Christoph Denner, is the predecessor of the clarinet.

-16. The term “ecology” was first used by German zoologist Ernst Haeckel in 1866.
+17. The term “ecology” was first used by German zoologist Ernst Haeckel in 1866.

 18. Germany ranks third among countries with the highest recycling rate.
-First is Switzerland followed by Austria.
+First is Switzerland, followed by Austria.

 19. Johannes Gutenberg invented the printing press.
-The Gutenberg Bible, one of the rarest and most influential books of all time, was published in 1455 and was the first book printed in Western Europe using a movable metal type.
+The Gutenberg Bible, one of the rarest and most influential books of all time, was published in Mainz in 1455 and was the first book printed in Western Europe using a movable metal type.
 You can see the Gutenberg Bible for yourself at the Gutenberg Museum in Mainz.

 20. Siemens AG, a multinational conglomerate and the largest engineering company in Europe, had its beginnings with the Siemens & Halske company, which built the world's first electric tram in 1881 — the Gross-Lichterfelde Tramway.

 21. The Zugspitze is the country’s highest mountain towering nearly 3 kilometers above sea level.

 22. Ulmer Münster (Ulm Minster) is the world’s tallest cathedral with a height of 161.53 meters (530 feet).